Blog

 How do I qualify for the best rate on a Chattel Mortgage?

-Qualifying for best rate chattel mortgage finance is no different from qualifying for best rate consumer car loan finance.
+Qualifying for best rate chattel mortgage finance is no different from qualifying for best rate consumer car finance.
 The interest rate you are offered by a lender is determined by the level of perceived risk in lending you, the borrower, the money.
 In simple terms, the lower the risk, the lower the interest rate.

 So what are the key influencers in determining your rate?
 While every lender lending criteria is different, key factors that influence the rate you are offered include the type and age of the vehicle, the amount you wish to borrow, the term of the loan and of course your credit history and income.